We will help you to prepare for GDPR

 Please get in touch with us to discuss your concerns and requirements.

-PDA Legal was delighted to deliver a presentation on GDPR to the Society of Will Writers in September 2017.
-Our session set out, in 'real life' examples and terms, as to what GDPR entails and what organisations can do (or at least think about) to assist with their perparations for GDPR becoming 'live' in May 2018.
+PDA Legal was delighted to deliver a presentation on GDPR to the the Warwickshire Law Society in March 2018.
+Our session set out, in 'real life' examples and terms, as to what GDPR entails and what organisations, especially law firms, can do (or at least think about) to assist with their preparations for GDPR becoming 'live' in May 2018.